tryigit/Android-Life-Knowledge/README.md

 /sys/devices/platform/soc/1d84000.ufshc/health_descriptor/
 ```
 > [!IMPORTANT]
 > There is no known benefit or harm in editing this file.
+However, editing is not recommended.

 Ufs health information is given in the image below.

 ![Storage Healt](https://raw.githubusercontent.com/tryigit/AndroidHealth/main/IMG_20240126_022748_336.jpg)